KNVB/LunarCalendar/README.md

 Here is the disclaimer from Sean:

 If you think this program is good, you can freely forwarded to friends and family to share.
-Free to make Scope: school, society, guild, company, program research, personal website for people to use it.
+The scope of free to use including: school, society, guild, company, program research, personal website.

 Open Source does not mean any abandon of copyright , a written notification should be provided before any form of reference or forwarded.

-My written authorization is required before the code or information used in this section for "business or profit" purposes.
+My written authorization is required before any coding or information used for business or profit purposes.

 The latest version and update information is published at http://sean.o4u.com/ap/calendar/